-As of December 31, 2001, \$684 million from the Leveraged Loan Portfolio (including Bond proceeds and interest thereon) have been disbursed for Loans and \$529 million was the outstanding principal balance of these Loans.
+As of December 31, 2001, \$684 million from the Leveraged Loan Portfolio (including Bond proceeds and interest thereon) have been disbursed for Loans and \$529 million is the principal balance of these Loans.
+In addition, \$25 million remain in the Loan Fund.